- What are the basic criteria for becoming a member of the Field Club?

 Costs vary according to the length and frequency of the lessons in the various group programs as well as for private lessons.
-There are fixed seasonal fees for the interclub and smash league teams.
+There are fixed seasonal fees.
 Fees (which include food costs) for the Jr. Tennis social events (such as the annual banquet) are also posted when they are scheduled.

 - How do I sign up my child?